cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 }
 ```

-This example illustrates the easiest way to iterate through results returned from `list()`: a [for await...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop.
-This standard JavaScript block statement is used to move through async iterable objects one at a time as it satisfies the [iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol) with a `next()` function.

 #### 2. The second `list()` argument: `options`

 The `options` `list()` argument is an object with a collection of fields: